Scheduling an Edit

-- Cancelling the scheduled edit
+- Canceling the scheduled edit

-In order to follow along you should have:
+In order to follow along, you should have:

 - The Bulk Product Editor app installed

-Products on your Shopify store to edit
+- Products on your Shopify store to edit

 - A properly formatted Spreadsheet with the products and data you want to edit (for spreadsheet edits)

-In our example we're going to lower the prices for all products in a collection by 10%.
+In our example, we're going to lower the prices for all products in a collection by 10%.
 Let's get started!